KamilMakiela/SF-BMA/README.md

-The package is for Bayesian Model Averaging in non-Gaussian error regression models, mainly for Stochastic Frontier Analysis.
-Main featueres of the package use paralelization toolbox, so it is better to have it installed in MATLAB.
+The package is for Bayesian Model Averaging in non-Gaussian error regression models like Stochastic Frontier Analysis.
+Main featueres of the package use paralelization toolbox, so it is better to have it  in MATLAB.

 Key functions for model estimation: sfa_fit_rep - calculates a single model and returns its results structure